Adopting a child is a positive and exciting time. It is also a time when information and support is needed and questions may arise.

 Contractual rights

-Your employer may have an Adoption Leave policy which is better than the statutory entitlements.
+Your employer may have an adoption leave policy which is better than the statutory entitlements.

-If your employer has an Adoption Leave policy, you are entitled to be given a copy.
+Request a copy of the adoption leave policy from your employer.
+If your employer has an adoption leave policy, you are entitled to be given a copy.

 Adoption leave UK

-You are entitled to 52 weeks’ Adoption Leave, made up of 26 weeks’ Ordinary Adoption Leave and 26 weeks’ Additional Adoption Leave.
+You are entitled to 52 weeks’ adoption leave, made up of 26 weeks’ ordinary adoption leave and 26 weeks’ additional adoption leave.

 Your partner may also be eligible to take paternity leave.